Visitors are permitted at Austin Health sites with some restrictions. Find out more about our visitor restrictions.

 Fi Slaven was appointed to the Austin Health Board in July 2018.

-Fi is a member of the Austin Health Finance & Resources Committee and the Primary Care & Population Health Advisory Committee.
+Fi is a member of the Austin Health Finance & Resources Committee, Primary Care & Population Health Advisory Committee and the People and Culture Committee.